-Debra Contarino-Steele is the owner and director of Dance Images Dance & Music Center.
+Debra Contarino-Steele owned and directed Dance Images Dance & Music Center for 35 years.
 She started her training at the age of 10, progressed to the competitive team and went onto assist in children's classes.
 From there, she was "hooked" on teaching children the art, and more importantly, the love of dance!
 Debra has studied with renown teachers all over the country and the lessons learned from these amazing talents have been beneficial in and out of the dance class.
 The work ethic and creativity is what keeps Dance Images Dance & Music Center growing and progressing every year.
 She takes pride in the talented role models that she brings her students and will always put the students first.
 Debra is a member of the Dance Teachers' Club of Boston, Inc and the American Society (DTCB) as well as the International Dance Entrepreneurs Association (IDEA).
-On top of leading her staff and managing different departments, such as recreational dance, competitive dance, preschool programs and music programs, she is the proud parent of two grown children; Erika Steele Almquist, a talented dancer/choreographer, has followed in her mother's footsteps and runs Dance Images West Dance & Music Center in Kennewick, WA and Corey Steele is a caring educator at the Arlington School in Lawrence, as well as a football coach at Andover High School.
+On top of leading her staff and managing different departments, such as recreational dance, competitive dance, preschool programs, and music programs, she is the proud parent of two grown children; Erika Steele Almquist, a talented dancer/choreographer, has followed in her mother's footsteps and runs Dance Images West Dance & Music Center in Kennewick, WA and Corey Steele is a caring educator at the Arlington School in Lawrence, as well as a football coach at Andover High School.
+Debra is now the Administrative Consultant for Dance Images.

 Alicia grew up dancing at the Donna Miceli Dance Center where she trained in all styles and began her assistant career.
 She has received the top regional scholarships from conventions like The Pulse, West Coast Dance Explosion, NYCDA, Jump, and many others throughout the country training under top choreographers featured on SYTYCD.
 She was a member of the Divison 1 Hofstra University Dance Team, earning herself two National Championship titles as well as her minor in Dance.
 She was also a member of the 2016 USA Dance Team competing at the ICU World Competition and earning a World Championship title.
 She was most recently cast as an ensemble dancer in the production of Grease at the Palace Theatre.
 Today she continues to train and assist while also teaching at studios throughout the MA and NH area.
 She is thrilled to be a part of the Dance Images Dance & Music family and can’t wait to share her love and knowledge of dance to these talented students!